commons-app/commons-app-documentation/Project-maintenance.md

 # Pull requests and merging workflow

 - All changes must be done via pull requests.
-- Any reviewers can merge a pull request from another developer after review.
+- Any reviewer can merge a pull request from another developer after review.
 Before merging, please ensure the following requirements are met:
-  - Unless the changes are extremely small/straightforward (e.g. changing part of a string), the PR must be tested at least once and the results of the tests documented in a comment on that PR.
-You can test the PR via `git fetch upstream pull/304/head:pr-304` then `git checkout pr-304`
+  - Unless the changes are extremely small and straightforward, the PR must be tested and the results of the tests documented in a comment.
+You can fetch and checkout the PR from Github.
+As an example, for PR #304:<br>`git fetch upstream pull/304/head:pr-304`<br>`git checkout pr-304`
-  - Ensure that there is appropriate documentation of the pull request via [Javadocs](https://github.com/commons-app/apps-android-commons/wiki/Code-style#javadocs).
-All new classes and methods must have Javadocs.
+  - Ensure that there is appropriate documentation (in the form of [Javadocs](https://github.com/commons-app/apps-android-commons/wiki/Code-style#javadocs)).
+All new classes and methods *must* have Javadocs.
-  - Check that any strings added do not have [unescaped HTML tags](https://github.com/commons-app/apps-android-commons/issues/1333#issuecomment-412430539), and that string literals are avoided.
+  - Check that strings added do not have [unescaped HTML tags](https://github.com/commons-app/apps-android-commons/issues/1333#issuecomment-412430539), and that string literals are avoided.
   - Check that new libraries are not added without [appropriate discussion](https://github.com/commons-app/apps-android-commons/wiki/Code-style#new-libraries) in a separate issue.
-- Nobody can merge their own pull requests.
+- Do not merge your own pull requests.
 The only exception is for the project leader, who can push straightforward changelogs/versioning/etc or urgent bugfixes.
-- We strongly prefer that pull requests be merged via "Squash and merge".
+- Pull requests should be merged via "Squash and merge":
 ![image](https://user-images.githubusercontent.com/3611199/38073828-f6add6ca-336f-11e8-8f97-333406aaf029.png)

 # Procedure to release a new version

 1. Add the new features to [CHANGELOG.md](https://github.com/commons-app/apps-android-commons/blob/master/CHANGELOG.md)
 2. Increment `versionCode` and `versionName` in [AndroidManifest.xml](https://github.com/commons-app/apps-android-commons/blob/master/app/src/main/AndroidManifest.xml)
-3. Commit, push
+3. Commit, and push to Github
 4. Tag the commit as `v` + the version number, for instance `v1.32` for version 1.32.
 This is needed [for F-Droid](https://gitlab.com/fdroid/fdroiddata/blob/master/metadata/fr.free.nrw.commons.txt).
 Don't forget to push the tags (`git push commons-app --tags`).
 5. Click 'Draft a new release' and fill in details
 6. Publish to Google Play